NicoAbr/data_recovery/README.md

 Infos zu jpg von https://stackoverflow.com/questions/4585527/detect-eof-for-jpg-images?answertab=votes#

-data_recovery.py is an function, which can find different deleted data types from an hard drive image.
+'data_recovery.py' is an function, which can find different deleted data types from an hard drive image.
 The function searches for specific byte constructs and writes the data related parts in new files.
+The files are saved in the created directory 'revovered_data'.
 Datatypes which can be recovered, are: *.AVI, *.JPG, *.WAV, *.PNG, *.FLAC

 The informations for *.AVI data are found in https://en.wikipedia.org/wiki/Resource_Interchange_File_Format